-To facilitate usage of the functions their launchers have been arranged taking the first letter of the name as the designated key to invoke and execute them.
+To facilitate using the different functions their launchers have been arranged taking the first letter of the name as the designated key to invoke and execute them.
 This is easier to remember than other approaches; even if those hot keys are not grouped together in contiguous locations (like say, the two top keys).
-An overlay is therefore just an additional convenience more than a necessity - but here it is, in case you fancy those over the prompting cues.- The overlay shows all functions available at the $\Sigma CL$ prompt - with only one key assignment required.
+An overlay is therefore just an additional convenience more than a necessity - but here it is, in case you fancy those over the prompting cues. - The overlay shows all functions available at the prompt - with only one key assignment required.